Euro on course for weekly gain; U.S. tariffs hit Canadian dollar, peso

-TOKYO (Reuters) - The euro is poised for its first weekly gain in seven weeks on Friday as worries over Italy’s political crisis ease, but the Canadian dollar and the Mexican peso were hit when Washington lifted exemptions from tariffs on imported steel.
+TOKYO (Reuters) - The euro seemed set to post its first weekly gain in seven weeks on Friday as worries over Italy’s political crisis eased, but the Canadian dollar and Mexican peso were looking frail after Washington went ahead with stiff tariffs on imported steel.

 So far this week it is up 0.4 percent after six straight falling weeks, hit by signs of slowdown in the euro zone economy and political instability in Italy and Spain.